mcuntz/pyjams/README.rst

    * - shair2eair
      - Partial pressure of water vapour from specific humidity and total pressure
-   * - signature2plot
+   * - Deprecated, moved to package mcplot_. signature2plot
      - Write a copyright notice on a plot
    * - sread
      - Read strings from a file into 2D string array
    * - str2tex
-     - Convert strings to LaTeX strings in math environment used by matplotlib's usetex
+     - Deprecated, moved to package mcplot_.
+Convert strings to LaTeX strings in math environment used by matplotlib's usetex
    * - tee
      - Prints arguments on screen and in file, like Unix/Linux tee utility
    * - text2plot
-     - Write text on a plot
+     - Deprecated, moved to package mcplot_.
+Write text on a plot
    * - unpack
      - Unpack array using mask like Fortran intrinsic unpack
    * - updatez